DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 **Practice Makes Perfect**: Converting from top-down dynamic programming (naturally expressed in recursion) to a bottom-up approach can be challenging.
 Regular practice with similar problems will help you become more adept at this transition.

 By following this structured approach, you can effectively demonstrate your problem-solving skills and knowledge of dynamic programming techniques during an interview.

+# Backtracking Approach

+## **Intuition**

+Backtracking is a problem-solving technique where you try every possible path to find a solution.
+In this context, we attempt every jump pattern from the first position to the last.
+The idea is to explore each reachable index from the current position recursively until we either reach the last index or exhaust all possibilities.

+This approach involves:
+1. **Exploring All Options**: From each position, jump to every possible next position.
+2. **Recursive Exploration**: For each new position, repeat the process until the last index is reached.
+3. **Backtracking**: If a jump sequence doesn't lead to a solution, backtrack to explore other possible paths.

+This method ensures that all potential jump sequences are considered, although it is inefficient due to its exhaustive nature.